-The proof of my ancestor came fairly easy as I had nearly every document necessary.
+The proof of my ancestor came fairly easy as I already had nearly every document necessary.
 We used the documentation first for my daughter’s DAR application, then for my own SAR application.
+Success with both apps!

 But wait!
 There’s more!
-In early 2016, I was giving a presentation to the East Longmeadow (Massachusetts) Historical Society.
-It was basically an introduction to family research that was scheduled to begin at 7:00 pm.
+In early 2016, I was giving a presentation on genealogy to the East Longmeadow (Massachusetts) Historical Society.
+It was a basic introduction to family research that was scheduled to begin at 7:00 pm.
 Apparently, the members of the East Longmeadow Historical Society are in the habit of showing up just a little late for their meetings.
 So at 6:58, I was “concerned” but not showing it.
-Then in walks our first guest.
-A delicate, elderly woman who I greeted with a smile.
+Then in walked our first guest.
+A delicate woman, a senior citizen, who I greeted with a smile.
 Her name is Ruth Washburn, my first guest that night.
 I smiled because I had at least one person for the audience.
 She said, “I’m so glad I could make it.
-I usually can’t drive at night.”
-I offered her a ride home as I was sure there would be someone there who she knew but she turned me down, flat!
+I usually don’t drive at night.”
+I offered her a ride home as I was sure there would be someone there she knew but she turned me down, flat!
 As I walked her to the front of the room, I sat her in a seat that was directly in front of where I would be speaking.
 When I mentioned the SAR, I also mentioned that my Patriot Ancestor was Timothy Blodgett.
 At that moment Ruth gasped and covered her mouth.
 Naturally, I suspected that something was wrong.
 I stopped and asked if she was OK.
-With a tear in her I (really…she teared up!) she said that she, too, was a descendant of Timothy Blodgett.
+With a tear in her eye (really…she teared up!) she said that she, too, was a descendant of Timothy Blodgett.

 As it turns out, Ruth Muriel Blodgett Fisher Washburn is a very energetic 91-year-old cousin who, in her own right, is a well-established family historian.
 She’s pictured here in front of the window that was in one of her cousin’s family’s home.
-When asked if there was anything in the house she would want, she said she’d love to have that window but knew it was impossible.
-She would spend a great deal of time at this house during the summers of her youth and remembered the happiness that the sunlight brought her when it came streaming through the multicolored window.
+When her cousin asked if there was anything in the house she would want, she said she’d love to have the window from her bedroom but knew it was impossible.
+She had spent a great deal of time at this house during the summers of her youth and remembered the happiness that the sunlight brought her when it came streaming through the multicolored window.
 The window is a real piece of art!

 Now, if I ever have the time, I just might prove more Patriot ancestors from both my maternal and my paternal side.

 And one more thing, I’ve found 4 direct Mayflower ancestors.
-All I need to do is prove those lines and I’ll be able to celebrate the 400th anniversary of the Mayflower landing in 2020.
+All I need to do is prove those lines and I’ll have a unique way to celebrate the 400th anniversary of the 1620 Mayflower landing in 2020.